splunk/public-o11y-docs/private-preview/aopt/aopt-glossary.rst

 * :guilabel:`Medium`: At least one resource (CPU or memory) of one container is not defined OR (all ``request`` settings are defined AND actual usage of at least one resource of one container exceeds its ``request`` setting for any time slot).

-* :guilabel:`Low`: For either CPU or memory, the rec is greater than the baseline value.
+* :guilabel:`Low`: For either CPU or memory, the recommendation is greater than the baseline value.
 For example, the usage is greater than target utilization (0.85).

 * :guilabel:`Minimal`: None of the above conditions are detected.
 In other words, all containers have ``request`` settings for both CPU and memory, and neither of these resources has had usage exceeding its target utilization.